awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 ```
 You can specify an account ID in the ARN only when that account owns the connection alias to be associated or disassociated\.

-For more information about working with IAM, see [Identity and Access Management for Amazon WorkSpaces](workspaces-access-control.md)\.
+For more information about working with IAM, see [Identity and Access Management for Workspaces](workspaces-access-control.md)\.

 ## Security Considerations if You Stop Using Cross\-Region Redirection<a name="cross-region-redirection-security-considerations"></a>